 FUNDING AREAS: Economic development, agriculture, job creation and retention, workforce preparedness

-IP TAKE: This funder gets its money from the big tobacco settlement, but don’t bother with a health-related proposal.
-There’s a lot of money to go around here for rural North Carolina groups, but make your pitch about employment and workforce development.
+IP TAKE: This funder gets its money from the big tobacco settlement, but grant seekers should not bother with a health-related proposal.
+There is a lot of money to go around here for rural North Carolina groups, but make a pitch about employment and workforce development.

-PROFILE: The state of North Carolina was largely established from the wealth of the tobacco industry, but one foundation aims to boost economic opportunities in other ways in the state’s rural and formerly tobacco-dependent communities.
-The Golden LEAF Foundation was established under a charter established by the North Carolina General Assembly to assist economically affected regions of the state that have been dependent on the tobacco industry.
+PROFILE: The state of North Carolina was largely established from the wealth of the tobacco industry, but one foundation strives to boost economic opportunities in other ways in the state’s rural and formerly tobacco-dependent communities.
+The Golden LEAF Foundation was established under a charter established by the North Carolina General Assembly to “increase economic opportunity in North Carolina’s rural and tobacco-dependent communities through leadership in grantsmaking, collaboration, innovation, and stewardship as an independent and perpetual foundation.”

 Golden LEAF receives payments from the tobacco settlement, and has received over $1.1 billion already as a result of the settlement brought by North Carolina and 45 other states against tobacco manufacturers.
 By 2025, the foundation will have received around $2.3 billion.
 The foundation began making grants in 2000 and has awarded over 1,397 grants totaling over $617 million to local groups.